Skip to main content

 Park History

-Upper Pripyat was established as a National Nature Park to protect the pristine wetland ecosystems of the upper Pripyat basin from drainage and conversion.
-The designation recognized the area's importance for globally threatened wetland bird species and its role as one of the most extensive undisturbed freshwater wetlands remaining in Europe.
-The park forms part of a broader network of protected areas along the Pripyat River system, contributing to landscape-scale conservation of the Polissya wetlands.
+Upper Pripyat was established as a National Nature Park in 2007 to protect the pristine wetland ecosystems of the upper Pripyat basin from drainage and conversion.
+The designation recognised the area's importance for globally threatened wetland bird species and its role as one of the most extensive undisturbed freshwater wetlands remaining in Europe.
+The park forms part of a broader network of protected areas along the Pripyat River system, contributing to landscape-scale conservation of the Polissya wetlands that extend across Ukraine and Belarus.

 Major Trails And Attractions